 Garden Tip: Pre-soak anemone seeds, pre-soak seeds, or rhizomes overnight before planting.

-Seeds: Plant 1/2″ deep.
+Plant seeds: Plant 1/2″ deep.

 Water the area after planting.
 Then, keep the soil moist, not wet.

 Water plants thoroughly.
 Allow the soil to dry between watering.
-Fertilize monthly with a general purpose fertilizer.
+Fertilize monthly with a general-purpose fertilizer.

-The plant sends energy to the roots for next season’s growth and blooms.
+The plant sends energy to the roots for the next season’s growth and blooms.
 After the current blooming period is over, allow plants to grow until they die off naturally.

-©1999-2023 GardenersNet.Com, All Rights Reserved
+©1999-2024 GardenersNet.Com, All Rights Reserved